 The most efficient and cost-effective option is to remodel the bathroom and replace the major items in the same location – toilet, vanity, shower, tub.
 Relocating these means increased costs from re-routing water and waste lines, reframing the space, and removing and installing new electrical, lighting, exhaust, HVAC vents, etc.

-Homeowners generally have two vanity options.
+When it comes to most bathroom remodels, homeowners generally have two vanity options.
 The lower-cost option is a pre-fabricated vanity, which comes in standard dimensions and can be purchased at local supply stores (IKEA, Home Depot, etc).
 Some come with a countertop already installed, while others come without a countertop and you must buy a pre-fab countertop to match the size.
+Pre-fab countertops are generally the more affordable option.

 Homeowners seeking a higher-end look, custom-designed cabinets, or a vanity larger than 6 feet will likely need to use custom cabinets.
 These are manufactured in any style & size desired for your specific bathroom.